Respond with Faith to the Environmental Crisis: Join Our Theology MA

 What are the modules?

-Over your two years of study, you will engage in the following modules.
+Over your period of study, you will engage in the following modules.

 • Christian Faith and the Environment – including initial short placement